tyrcho/fp-scala/forcomp/README.md

 [http://docs.oracle.com/javase/7/docs/api/java/lang/String.html](http://docs.oracle.com/javase/7/docs/api/java/lang/String.html)

+## Grading

+Remember : no mutable variables !
+There are several implementations possible for most questions.
+Sometimes using a specific method is mandatory (wordOccurences must use the groupBy method).
+When you are free, try to find the simplest implementation !

+Points awarded for each method (this is also a hint about the complexity of the methods implementation) :

+* wordOccurences 3
+* sentenceOccurences 3
+* dictionaryByOccurrences 1
+* wordAnagrams 1
+* combinations 3
+* subtract 4
+* sentenceAnagrams 5

 ## The problem

 An anagram of a word is a rearrangement of its letters such that a word with a different meaning is formed.
 For example, if we rearrange the letters of the word `Elvis` we can obtain the word `lives`, which is one of its anagram.